mayasharma2110/Bookworm/README.md

 * It would be good to have the site collect a users date of birth when they register rather than collecting age category directly.
 The site could calculate their age at a given time using this date of birth and the system date to derive age and age category.
 This would be good for instances when a user's age and age category will change over time and it can be automaticaly updated when they make a review.

 * If a book title is updated it would be good to automatically update the book_title variable in the reviews collection to make sure all the reviews should show correctly.
 Similarly if a genre name is updated it would be good to automatically update the genre_name variable in the books collection to make sure all books should show correctly.

+* If a book was deleted this book and any reviews for it would not show on the site but would remain in the database.
+If a user had made a review for a book that was deleted in the future it may be good to notify them of this.

 ## Technologies Used